vpaza/sops/content/en/docs/approaches/a11/_index.md

    2. Left traffic assigned 6000 on left base or downwind, or on an RNAV arrival
 3. Runway 25L/25R (to SR):
    1. Routed over or west of Fire Island and assigned 5000
+4. MRI traffic:
+   1. IFR aircraft conducting a visual approach or VFR from the west/northwest should be vectored parallel the Runway 15 final approach course toward the Mouth of Ship Creek before being switched to MRI
+   2. IFR aircraft conducting the RNAV must first be pointed out with ANC LC prior to receiving approach clearance.
+Extreme caution should be used due to this approach course crossing Runway 15's approach course, Runway 33's Departure cooridor, and it's proximity to the EDF final approach course
+   3. VFR aircraft from the east side of the Class D's should be instructed to remain east of Glenn Highway and once they have MRI in-sight, switched to MRI LC

 ## South Radar